 MAK Grills have the distinction of being Meathead's favorite pellet smokers.
-He recently tested their 1 Star General and 2 Star General Residential Pellet Smokers.
-MAK also makes a large, commercial size 4 Star General smoker.
-Here is his review on the 1 Star General.
+He tested their 1 Star General and 2 Star General Residential Pellet Smokers.
+MAK also makes a large double firepot 3 Star General, a commercial size 4 Star General, and a small Mobile Smoker.
+Here is Meathead's review on the 1 Star General.

 Introduced in fall 2010, the 1 Star is a real star, and it sells for about $1,500, $1000 less than the 2 Star.
 In 2013 MAK made a few changes.
 It now has a silver vein powder coat instead of plain black, attachable legs so it can be used free standing or as a built-in, a removable baffle in front of the rear exhaust vents for easy cleaning of the vents and an ash clean-out door at the bottom of the cook box.